DPP · Data Clarity · Sustainability

 The DPP pays off – when it is set up correctly

-The biggest risk is not the penalty, but the gradual loss of competitiveness, margin and strategic room to manoeuvre.
+The biggest risk is not the penalty, but the gradual loss of competitiveness, margin and strategic room to act.

 Accelerate processes